oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/04-virtual-nodes/virtual-nodes.md

 6. Now, paste the command copied in step 2 and press enter.

 7. The new cluster is added to your config file.
 At this point, you may also choose to rename the context for the new cluster.
-First, `view-contexts` to get the name, then `rename-context` to update it.
+First, `get-contexts` to get the name, then `rename-context` to update it.

 7. Run the following command to switch context to the new cluster: